Alimony Attorney in NJ

 Have more questions?
 Contact Sherwood, Johnson & Poles today!

 If you have more questions related to alimony or any aspect of divorce, do not hesitate to speak with one of our Bergen County divorce attorneys.
-We have over 60 years of combined legal experience and in that time we’ve learned how best to handle divorce court, in particular when conflicts over alimony are slowing the process.
+We have over 25 years of legal experience and in that time we’ve learned how best to handle divorce court, in particular when conflicts over alimony are slowing the process.
 Our services are tailored to the individual and the specific facts the case presents.

 Call our firm now for help from our Bergen County family law attorneys!
 Request a free case consultation today!
 Evening appointments are available.

 Why Hire Our Firm?Personalized Attention For Your Unique Case

 Client- Focused Representation

 Distinguished & Knowledgeable Attorneys